peroper/GlobalForester-API/README.md

 Other methods of installation are detailed in the link above.

+Once the swagger_client has been generated, move the swagger_client folder to GlobalForester-API.

 ## Dependencies
 It is recommended but not necessary to install the dependancies in a virtual environment.
 This will isolate this project' dependencies from other projects on the same computer.